unibo-disi-cesena/thesis-template/README.md

     3. **subject** (for report-oriented theses)
 3. Try to devise a **plan**, e.g.,
     * in terms of **mandatory goals** and **optional goals**
+4. Devise a tentive **title** summarizing the whole content and pinpointing the direction of the thesis

 ### Executing thesis work